Anita Dobson: Musical and stage career

 Dobson has also performed as a singer, with varying degrees of chart success.
-In August 1986 she reached No. 4 in the UK Singles Chart with "Anyone Can Fall in Love", a song based on the theme music of EastEnders, which was written by Simon May.
+In August 1986 she reached No. 4 in the UK singles chart with "Anyone Can Fall in Love", a song based on the theme music of EastEnders, which was written by Simon May.
 The song was produced by Queen guitarist Brian May, who later became her husband.
 She has also released several other singles and albums with minor chart success.

-On stage Dobson has starred in repertory at Salisbury Playhouse in Shaw's Pygmalion in 1980; the 1981 Ray Davies/Barrie Keeffe musical Chorus Girls and as Hazel Fletcher in the short-lived musical Budgie with Adam Faith.
-She also appeared in the revived Tom Stoppard musical Rough Crossing and played a holocaust survivor in My Lovely Shayna Maidel.
-She also appeared as Mama Morton in the West End musical Chicago.
+On stage, Dobson has starred in repertory at Salisbury Playhouse in Shaw's Pygmalion in 1980; the 1981 Ray Davies/Barrie Keeffe musical Chorus Girls at the Theatre Royal, Stratford East; and as Hazel Fletcher in the short-lived musical Budgie with Adam Faith in the West End in 1988.
+She appeared in a revival of the Tom Stoppard play Rough Crossing and played a holocaust survivor in My Lovely Shayna Maidel.
+She also played Mama Morton in the West End musical Chicago.

-Dobson played the role of Gertrude in the English Touring Theatre production of Hamlet, at the New Ambassadors Theatre in London's West End, following a UK tour in autumn 2005.
+Dobson played the role of Gertrude in the English Touring Theatre production of Hamlet, at the New Ambassadors Theatre in London's West End, following a UK tour in the autumn of 2005.

 In 2012, Dobson played the role of Mistress Quickly in the Royal Shakespeare Company production of The Merry Wives of Windsor.

 From September 2016 to January 2017, Dobson appeared as Madame Morrible in the musical Wicked at the Apollo Victoria Theatre in London.

+In May and June 2018, Dobson starred in Katy Brand's new comedy-drama 3 Women at the Trafalgar Theatre, playing the role of Eleanor alongside Debbie Chazen and Maisie Richardson-Sellers.

-In June 2019, Anita joined Trevor Nunn's West End revival of Fiddler On The Roof at the Playhouse Theatre playing the role of Yente, alongside Maria Freidman taking on the role of Golde, until the production's closure on the 2nd November 2019.
+In June 2019, Dobson joined Trevor Nunn's West End revival of Fiddler on the Roof at the Playhouse Theatre, playing the role of Yente, alongside Maria Friedman taking on the role of Golde, until the production's closure in November 2019.

 Strictly Come Dancing

 On 6 September 2011, it was announced that Dobson would take part in the 2011 series of Strictly Come Dancing.
-In the launch show of ninth series on 10 September 2011, it was revealed that she would be partnered by Latin specialist Robin Windsor.
-She was eliminated on 27 November 2011 after Robin Windsor had been unable to dance for a week due to an injury.
-Anita Dobson therefore rehearsed and danced the Cha Cha Cha and the Swingathon with Brendan Cole.
+In the launch show of the ninth series on 10 September 2011, it was revealed that she would be partnered by Robin Windsor.
+She was eliminated on 27 November 2011 after Windsor had been unable to dance for a week due to an injury.
+Dobson therefore rehearsed and danced the Cha Cha Cha and the Swingathon with Brendan Cole.